marianabuhazi/esp/utils/scripts/actions-pipeline/README.md

 ## Setting Up Self-Hosted GitHub Runners
+GitHub Actions is a tool integrated into the ESP repository that consists of YAML workflows that can be triggered by different GitHub operations such as push or pull request.

+### Resources
 - [Adding self-hosted runners to the repository](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners)
 - [Configuring and starting the runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners)

 ## Writing GitHub Actions YAML workflows
+### Resources
 - [Writing on pull_request workflows](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)